 - Make family mealtimes a special time together.
 Eating more meals together can make a big difference in your family's health, happiness and finances.
 Dinners made at home are less costly than eating out and easier to prepare than you might think.

 - Eat breakfast.
 Go beyond cereal and milk and try a breakfast burrito made with a scrambled egg, cheese and salsa wrapped in a flour tortilla.
-Also, teach kids to use the blender to make their own breakfast smoothie or serve a yogurt bar with plain or vanilla-flavored yogurt.
-Add toppings like granola, dried fruit and nuts.
+Also, teach kids to use the blender to make their own breakfast smoothie or serve a yogurt bar with low-fat plain or vanilla-flavored yogurt.
+Add toppings like whole grain cereal, dried fruit and unsalted nuts.

 - Don't forbid foods or use food as a reward.
 Forbidding foods only increases a child’s desire for that food.
 Instead of saying no to your child’s favorite food, limit the portion size.
 Use non-food rewards for good behavior such as stickers or allowing your child to have a friend over to play.